 Concentrating such a volume of hazardous material within metres of homes and lakes does not reflect a responsible or proportionate approach to local risk management.
 Operational fuel spills and clean ups for a depot of this size are likely to result in continuous contamination of nearby areas, including Charvil Country Park lakes, the River Loddon, and the River Thames.
+It is unclear what monitoring methods would be put in place to mitigate these risks.

-5. Adjacent Hazard: Speedy Fuels and Tyre Storage
+## 5. Adjacent Hazard: Speedy Fuels and Tyre Storage

 A critical fire risk is currently being overlooked.
 The proposed depot would sit directly against a massive tyre storage warehouse.
 Tyres represent one of the most intense fire loads possible; once ignited, they are almost impossible to control.